Blog

 Mishandling data not only leads to costly breaches but can also damage an organisation’s reputation.
 Legal repercussions can include hefty fines for non-compliance, alongside the loss of customer trust—a vital asset for any financial institution.

-What compliance regulations must they adhere to?
+What compliance regulations must financial institutions adhere to?

 Financial institutions operate in one of the most heavily regulated sectors, where compliance is non-negotiable.
 A wide range of regulations govern how sensitive data is handled, and failure to comply can result in significant penalties.